Kim Jerray-Silver

-Kimberley Jerray-Silver (born 10 June 1977) is a former English international footballer and a current firefighter.
-She was a full-time professional player with Fulham, whom she joined from Arsenal.
+Kimberley Jerray-Silver (born 10 June 1977) is a former English professional footballer and firefighter.
+She most recently played as a defender for Fulham.

-Football career

-Club
+Club career

 Jerray-Silver won the 1995-96 FA Women's Premier League Cup with Wembley Ladies.
 In the final against Doncaster Belles, she came on as a second-half substitute.
 The game finished 2-2 before Wembley won on penalties.

+Jerray-Silver went on to play for Arsenal and was part of their treble-winning team in the 1997-98 season.

+Jerray-Silver then transferred to Fulham, becoming one of Europe's first female professional footballers.
+In the 2003 League Cup final Jerray-Silver scored the winning penalty in a shoot-out against her former team, Arsenal, to secure Fulham their second consecutive title.

-International
+International career

 In May 1996 Jerray-Silver won a solitary England cap in a 3-0 Euro qualifying win over Portugal at Griffin Park.

 Jerray-Silver was given number 117 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.

-Personal life
+After football

-Jerray-Silver became a firefighter, working for the London Fire Brigade in 2005 and was among the first on the scene at Edgware Road during the 7 July 2005 London bombings.
+Jerray-Silver became a firefighter, joining the London Fire Brigade in 2005.
+She was among the first on the scene at Edgware Road during the 7 July 2005 London bombings.

+In 2020, she received the Women in the Fire Service Bright Light Award for her work supporting elderly people in her local area.
 In July 2025, Jerray-Silver was awarded the British Citizen Award Medal of Honour for Services to the Community (BCAc), in recognition of her contributions to the local community in Ealing.
-This will be presented at the Palace of Westminster on 24 July 2025.
+The award was presented at the Palace of Westminster on 24 July 2025.